go-while/nntp-history/README.md

 - When the offset is set to a value greater than zero, the channel functions as a mechanism for adding these message-ID hashes to the BoltDB database.

+- Beware: Adding message-ID hashes is then normally done via `history.History.WriterChan` if you want to write the history file too!

+- If desired, one could only use the `IndexChan` and avoid writing the history file.
+Use the full `HashLen` (-4) of hash and provide a uniq up-counter for their Offsets.

 - If the `IndexRetChan` channel is provided, it receives one of the following (int) values:
 ```go
   /*